chandy619/osticket-prereqs/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/4cd07a07-b635-4749-a060-9a26832d2441">
 </p>
 <p>
 8. osTicket Configuration via IIS: Return to IIS.
-Begin by reloadinging the server by clicking the 'Restart' button in the top right corner.
+Begin by reloading the server by clicking the green 'Restart' button again.
 Now, in the top left corner, follow the path: Sites > Default Web Site > osTicket.
 On the right-hand side of the IIS window, click on 'Browse *.80 (http)'.
-An osTicket Installer webpage will open via Microsoft Edge.
+An osTicket Installer webpage will open via Microsoft Edge or whereever web browser you prefer it to open in.
 </p>
 <p>
 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/f86fbc1d-896c-469e-9fab-8a2ea91127a9">